kingluddite/web-dev-notes/frontend/js/es6/wesbos/react/13-understanding-state.md

   }
 ```

-Test it out.
+### Test it out.
 Enter some fake data and submit.
 You will see an object with all our data nicely inside

 ## How do we get our player object into our state?
-We will put our `state` on our `App` Component (the parent of all our other Components)
+We will put our `state` on our `App` Component (_the parent of all our other Components_)

-How do you use state on a React Component?
+## How do you use state on a React Component?

-### getInitialState
+**note** In older React apps it was called `getInitialState`

-React needs to know:
+### React needs to know:

-* What state you are going to have
+* What state you are going to have?
-* What type of state it is going to be
+* What type of state it is going to be?
-* What to expect
+* What to expect?

 When our App Component initializes we will tell App we will have a Players State and a Lineup state.
 We do that using a ES6 class constructor method